This post may contain Affiliate Links. Please see my Disclaimer for more details.

 - Pick a deep 9-inch or 10-inch pie pan.
 This will give you enough room to, fit all the sweet potato filling in one pan.

-- Feel free to use a pre-made frozen store-bought pie crust to save time.
+- Feel free to use a pre-made frozen store-bought unbaked pie crust to save time.

-- If you do not have a food processor to make the pie crust, blend the shortening and butter into the flour by hand, fork, or with a pastry cutter.
+- If you do not have a food processor, you can blend the shortening and butter into the flour by hand, fork, or pastry cutter to make the pie crust.

-- Always add salt when you bake; a little salt goes a long way to bring out the sweetness in all the ingredients.
+- Always add salt when baking; a little salt goes a long way toward bringing out the sweetness of the ingredients.

 - Cook the sweet potatoes in the microwave for 8 minutes on each side to save time.